 4: two references.

-Strong preference given to students with work published in print or online.
+Strong preference will be given to students with work published in print or online.
 Incomplete applications will not be considered.
-For more information and to submit your application, contact Executive Director Angie Newsome at email@example.com.
+For more information and to submit your application, email email@example.com, with the subject line Journalism Internship Program.

 Organizational Internship Program